aws-amplify/docs/js/vue.md

 Events:

 * ```AmplifyEventBus.$emit('authState', 'confirmSignUp')```: Emitted when a user successfully enters their information but has not yet completed a required verification step.
-* ```AmplifyEventBus.$emit('authState', 'signedOut')```: Emitted when a user successfully provides their information and does not need to complete a required verfication step, or when they click 'Back to Sign In'.
+* ```AmplifyEventBus.$emit('authState', 'signedOut')```: Emitted when a user successfully provides their information and does not need to complete a required verification step, or when they click 'Back to Sign In'.

 ### ConfirmSignUp